justinhartman/diceware-password-generator/README.md

 # Diceware Password Generator
 I have a problem with passwords.
 I take them very seriously and for at least the last 10 years I have been using some type of password manager to manage all my passwords and other critical, personal information.

 The problem with this scenario is that for years I have been using password generators, built within the app, to secure my online logins.
 Why is this a problem?
-Well... it isn't _per se_; the main issue is the **Master Password**, that is the one password to rule them all, well, it's rather easy to break.
+Well... it isn't _per se_; the main issue is the **Master Password**, that is the one password to rule them all, well, mine is rather easy to break.

 I've often debated with myself around how to solve this problem.
 To remember a password like `:o0{n1$z'4yQ_?2RwW` is simply not going to happen.
 The thing is, in order to be secure you need a password to remember so as to only have it in your head and no physical evidence of it lying around.

 And here is where the _Dicewear Password Generator (DPG)_ comes into play.
-DPG uses a world-list and _"dice"_ to output an easy to remember password based on a sequence of words like `boots-imbecile-nextdoor-espresso-cosmetics-remote`.
+DPG uses a world list and _"dice"_ to output an easy to remember password based on a sequence of words like `boots-imbecile-nextdoor-espresso-cosmetics-remote`.
 While this is a long password, it certainly can be memorised - and quickly.

-It turns out that not only is a password like `mumbo-giver-alarm-lived-gig-wages-exit` easy to memorise, it is over **100 times** more secure than this `%u}+6:~TY/(8uR[/vB` password.
+It turns out that not only is a password like `mumbo-giver-alarm-lived-gig-wages-exit` easy to memorise, it is over **100 times**<sup>[[1]](#footnote)</sup> more secure than this `%u}+6:~TY/(8uR[/vB` password.

 ## About the Dicewear Methodology
 Diceware is a method for picking passphrases that uses dice to select words at random from a special list called the Diceware Word List.
 Each word in the list is preceded by a five digit number.
 All the digits are between one and six, allowing you to use the outcomes of five dice rolls to select a word from the list.